den-vasyliev/tf-fluxcd-flux-bootstrap/README.md

 ## Inputs
 - github_repository - (Required) The name of the Git repository to be created.
 - target_path - (Optional) The path to clone the Git repository into.
 Default value is clusters.
-- private_key - (Required) The SSH private key to use for Git operations.
+- private_key - (Optional) The SSH private key to use for Git operations.
 - config_path - (Optional) The path to the Kubernetes configuration file.
 Default value is ~/.kube/config.
 - github_token -(Required) The GitHub token ised by fluxcd/flux provider